Ted Ngoy: Decline

 Despite the wealth he had amassed and his importance within his community, Ngoy felt dissatisfied, remarking that he had "No political life, no religious life, just work, work."
 In 1977, the Ngoys took a trip to Las Vegas where Ted saw Elvis Presley.
 It was here that Ngoy had his first taste of gambling while placing bets at the blackjack tables.
 Ngoy would make a habit of returning monthly to watch performers such as Tom Jones, Diana Ross, and Wayne Newton and indulging in the incentives pit bosses of major casinos offered all the while spending even larger sums at the card tables.
 This caused tension in the Ngoy household, being the center of many arguments between Ngoy and his wife.
 Ngoy would often visit Las Vegas for a period of a week, unbeknownst to his wife.
 He would forge her signature on checks and even borrow money from relatives who leased stores from him.
 When he was unable to pay back his debt, he would sign over his store to them.
 Once a paragon in the community, refugees now avoided him for fear of being asked for a loan.
 Ngoy attempted Gamblers Anonymous, but denied it helped with his situation, stating that when he went to meetings "I cry, everybody cry.
 After cry, go back gambling."
 Ngoy's gambling had progressed from the card tables to placing bets on sports games with Cambodian bookies.

 After a particularly devastating gambling loss in 1990, Ngoy flew to Washington, D.C. and joined a Buddhist monastery where he spent a month meditating.
 Following his time in the nation's capital, Ngoy spent time in a monastery in the Thai countryside where he spent his morning begging for alms.
 Upon his return to Orange County, Ngoy began gambling harder than ever stating "Monks cannot help me, Buddha cannot help me."
-He says his Christian faith ultimately helped him abandon the habit.
+In 2020, he said his Christian faith ultimately helped him abandon the habit.